XIMDEX/structured-data/doc/guide.md

 }
 ```

-Sometimes you want to create a new property instead of use an existent one.
-It possible to send a property name and an optional comment to create both property and the relation to the desired schema.
+Sometimes you want to create a new property instead of using an existing one.
+It is possible to send a property name and an optional comment to create both the property and the relationship to the specified schema.

 For example: